xceedsoftware/DocX/README.md

 * Wrap text around Charts
 * Format Charts Axis' title
 * Replace text with html
+* Use many charts like AreaChart, BubbleChart, ScatterChart, SunbursChart and more.

 ## What else do I need?